>SFBA Stream Types

 N4 – Entrenched Riffle-Pool Stream

-Partially confined, moderate slope, deeply entrenched, gravel sediment, bed undulations
+Partially confined, modest slope, deeply entrenched, gravel/cobble sediment, bed undulations

 N5_webmenu.jpg